-Today Canada has nearly 50 pellet plants that sell their products for domestic and commercial heating and as a clean, low-carbon, renewable replacement for coal in electric power plants around the world.
+Today Canada has nearly 50 pellet plants that sell their products for domestic and commercial heating and as a low-carbon, renewable replacement for coal in electric power plants around the world.

 As Canadian wood pellet producers have matured, they have expanded the kinds of raw material they use.
 They started by using sawdust and shavings from sawmills that were formerly burned and wasted in beehive burners.
-Now, increasingly pellets are being made from harvest residues - tree-tops, branches, and low-quality logs that have been left behind after primary harvesting has occurred.
+Now, increasingly pellets are being made from harvest residues tree-tops, branches, and low-quality logs that have been left behind after primary harvesting has occurred.
 This is material that has been rejected by sawmills, panel-board plants, and pulp mills.
+Forest residues left after harvesting are valuable for pellet production.

-MAXIMIZING THE VALUE OF EVERY TREE
+MAXIMIZING THE VALUE OF HARVESTED TREES

-Canada's forest industry is highly integrated and maximizes the value of every tree harvested.
+Canada's forest industry is highly integrated and maximizes the value of harvested trees.
 This means that producers assess the tree quality to determine what products they will make from each log.